 How to Plant Basil

-You can start Basil plants from seed or from cuttings from other Basil plants.
+You can start Basil plants from seed or you can grow basil from from cuttings from other basil plants.
 Here are the basic instructions on how to grow basil from seeds and how to grow basil from cuttings.

 How to Grow Basil from Seed

 - Select your container (there’s more on the right containers below) and fill it with a good vegetable compost) and water it until it is moist.

 - Sprinkle Basil seeds across the top of the compost.
 Don’t cover or push them into the compost as the sunlight and water in the compost will help them germinate.